How to Star in Your Own Boudoir Shoot: Tips From the Pros

 Q: Anything else you want to add?

 A: Make an afternoon of it-plus cocktails.
-I was thankful to have a roommate that is good at hair, makeup AND photography.
+I was thankful to have a roommate who is good at hair, makeup, AND photography.
 It ended up being a blast!

 DESIGNER: Myself, Laura Mehlinger